Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 This makes smart use of your content, ensuring that it reaches your target audience each time you spend time and money writing a post.

-Vogel LLP includes its newsletter subscription form in the footer page of every blog post:
+Vogel LLP includes its newsletter subscription form in the sidebar of every blog post:

 We touched on this point earlier but it deserves a mention on its own – via a numbered point, of course!